Cairn and West Highland White Terrier

 West Highland White Terrier c 1910

-In Australia, in 1869 the first two West Highland White Terriers were imported into Melbourne.
-These, named "Daisy" and 'Pinnaninny" in Australia's first Stud Book, Tyzack's Annual.
+In 1869 the first two West Highland White Terriers were imported into Melbourne.
+These are named "Daisy" and 'Pinnaninny" in Australia's first Stud Book, Tyzack's Annual.
 This Annual also states they were from original stock from the Isle of Skye kept pure in the Mackinnon family for 60 years prior to classification being given to them, so they were first shown in Melbourne as Scottish Terriers.
 But from 1908 to 1911, two more were imported by Mrs Chirnside and another seven were listed in the Stud Book as West Highland White Terriers.
 So credit of establishing the Westie in Australia must be given to Mrs Audrey Chirnside who brought in a breeding pair in 1910 which established the Ostaig lines here.

 The Cairn Terrier Today